Sibaim/hyf-Project2/README.md

 Food ingredients detector if Halal or not.

 ## Functional Requirments
-1. R1: *Display data of some food with status*
+1. R1: ***Display data of some food with status***

-2. R2: *Input place for code testing by the user*
+2. R2: ***Input place for code testing by the user*** where the user has to write the E-code number of his product in a text box and press enter to see the result which contains"status, name and other details.

-3. R3: *Show Halal stores nearby depending on user location*
+3. R3: ***Show Halal stores nearby depending on user location*** it will be by load, when the webpage is loaded it will find the user location and show him where there are halal stores near by his location.
-4. R4: *(extra) Adding stores by user-approved by page admin*
+4. R4: ***(extra) Adding stores by user-approved by page admin*** any visitor can add new store by his own and fill a form, and then webpage admin has to login and approve these addition if they are as well.

 ## Used Technologies